About

 While in college, Sarah waited tables, sold ads, wrote copy for the local public television station and covered news and features for the student newspaper, the Florida Flambeau.
 In 1981, she received a master’s degree in English from FSU with a concentration in creative writing.

-One of the poems from her creative thesis was a finalist in the Academy of American Poets competition and in the final year of her graduate program, Sarah had her first poetry publication in the Florida Review.
-In the years since, she has continued to publish poems in a variety of small magazines and literary journals.
-She spent ten days as a residency-only student at the MFA program for writers at Warren Wilson College in Swannanoa, N.C. in 1987 and later participated in two Key West Writer’s Workshops with the poet Carolyn Forché.
+One of the poems from her creative thesis, nominated by her major professor, Van Brock, was a finalist in the Academy of American Poets competition.
+Soon after finishing her graduate studies, Sarah had her first poetry publication in the Florida Review.
+In the years since, she continued to publish poems in a variety of small magazines and literary journals.
+She spent ten days as a residency-only student at the MFA program for writers at Warren Wilson College in Swannanoa, N.C. in 1987 and later participated in two Key West Writer’s Workshops with the distinguished poet Carolyn Forché.

 She lives in Gainesville with her husband and their black Labrador retriever, Finn.